Shostack + Friends Blog

 Again, the first question to ask is what you want your work to be.
 I've roughly settled on short videos with me in a chair, and the most important element of the setup is the audio.
 In fact, for education content, the sound is always the most crucial thing — if folks are struggling to hear what you say through staticy or choppy audio, their cognitive energy is literally being spent on understanding the words coming out of your mouth, not the message you're trying to convey.

 Those physical connections drove my microphone choice.
-I needed something that worked with XLR, because I didn't know about the Rode TRS to XLR converter, which opens a huge number of possibilities.
-For the microphone, I'd buy another AT-803, but generally a cardiod (directional) or hypercardiod pattern for microphones helps you avoid picking up background noise and so something like this looks like a good, less expensive option.
+I needed something that worked with XLR, because I didn’t know about the Rode TRS to XLR converter, which opens a huge number of possibilities.
+For the microphone, generally a cardiod (directional) or hypercardiod pattern for microphones helps you avoid picking up background noise and so something like this looks like a good, less expensive option.
 There are more choices when you have more conversion options, but if you get this you have to figure out how to plug a 4 pin mini... and that way lies madness.
+(Much later, I realized that I could have avoided that with a USB microphone if I was willing to give up external volume (gain) control.
+Today, I would recommend starting with a USB microphone.)

 Things I wanted to avoid (or at least not pay for):